What is a literature review?

 Your review will not only cover publications on your topics, but will include your own ideas and contributions.
 By following these steps you will be telling the specific story that sets the background and shows the significance of your research and you can turn a network of related works into a focused review of the literature.

-In addition to these guidelines, authors can also learn what is important to include in a literature review by reading as many of them as possible.
+In addition to these guidelines, authors can also learn which style guidelines to use (APA, AMA, MLA, etc.) and what is important to include in a literature review by reading as many of them as possible and by checking out the journals’ Guide for Authors.
 The more reviews one reads in the context of an article, the better one understands the specific demands for literature in a given study.